sovrin-foundation/SGF-v3/sbu/docs/gf_info/glossary.md

 ### Identity Utility Network

 A Peer-Net governed by a consortium and preferably built on Hyperledger Indy.
+See also *Peer-Net*, *Backbone Network*.

 ### Identity Utility Administrator